 Why the Bird Cage Theatre Is One of the Most Famous Historical Brothels in the USA

-Among the best historical brothels in the USA, the Bird Cage Theatre stands out because it still exists in its original form, much like the preserved Miss Laura's Brothel Museum.
+Among the best historical brothels in the USA, the Bird Cage Theatre stands out because it still exists in its original form.
 It represents:

 - The wild spirit of Arizona's frontier era